 Some events may be reported as an "other serious" event when they do not have their own discrete event on the provincial AEFI report form.
 These are outlined in this section; some of these events have been described above in the serious events section.
-Amongst these events, 113 were for various thrombotic/ thromboembolic conditions.
-These included 25 strokes and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 15 myocardial infarctions, 29 pulmonary emboli, 36 deep vein thromboses, and seven superficial vein thromboses.
-None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.
+Amongst these events, 119 were for various thrombotic/ thromboembolic conditions.
+These included 27 strokes (96.3% of which were hospitalized) and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 15 myocardial infarctions (all hospitalized), 31 pulmonary emboli (67.7% hospitalized), 38 deep vein thromboses, and seven superficial vein thromboses.
+None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.^{8,9}

 One "other serious" report was received for an individual with capillary leak syndrome with onset five weeks after AstraZeneca vaccine.
 Capillary leak syndrome is a very rare condition associated with the AstraZeneca vaccine.
-By June 2021 only six cases had been identified in Europe following over 78 million doses of AstraZeneca vaccine administered.
-Health Canada has issued an advisory for this condition and its association with AstraZeneca/COVISHIELD vaccines.
-Vaccines.
+By June 2021 only six cases had been identified in Europe following over 78 million doses of AstraZeneca vaccine administered.19 Health Canada has issued an advisory for this condition and its association with AstraZeneca/COVISHIELD vaccines.20

-There have been four non-fatal confirmed cases of TTS reported in BC to date, three of which were adults in their 30s or 40s and the fourth was in their 60s.
+There have been four non-fatal confirmed cases of TTS reported in BC to date, three of whom were adults in their 30s or 40s and the fourth was in their 60s.
 The first had onset four days after receipt of the AstraZeneca vaccine with a low platelet count found upon presentation for care, and a diagnosis of pulmonary embolism.
 The second case had abdominal symptoms that progressed the week after receiving the AstraZeneca vaccine, with a diagnosis of abdominal venous thrombus and thrombocytopenia.
 The third case also had symptoms develop in the week after AstraZeneca vaccine.
 Upon presentation to care, thrombocytopenia was detected.
 The individual was assessed for possible TTS, and identification of an abdominal venous thrombus was made in hospital.
 All three of these individuals followed the first dose of AstraZeneca and had a positive anti-platelet factor 4 antibody test.
 The fourth individual suffered a stroke a week after the second dose of the AstraZeneca vaccine.
 Thrombocytopenia was identified in hospital; the anti-platelet factor 4 antibody test was negative.

-There have been 97 reports of pericarditis/myocarditis.
-Forty-nine individuals were diagnosed with pericarditis alone, twenty with myocarditis alone, and 28 with myopericarditis.
-Ages ranged from 14 to 95 with a median of 40.4 years, and 63 were male.
-Thirty-six had received Moderna vaccine, 55 received Pfizer vaccine, and six received AstraZeneca/COVISHIELD.
-Forty-six of these events occurred after a second dose (22 Pfizer and 23 Moderna).
-Some had alternate explanations including rheumatic diseases or a genetic syndrome associated with cardiac disorders.
-Eighteen (out of 20) of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
-Twenty-three (out of 49) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
-Eighteen (out of 28) myopericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for either myocarditis or pericarditis.
-These conditions are being investigated as a possible safety signal after mRNA vaccines, with an association seen in several countries including the US and UK as well as in Ontario, especially in adolescent and young adult males and with the 2nd dose.
-5-7,12
+There have been 114 reports of pericarditis/myocarditis.
+Fifty-six individuals were diagnosed with pericarditis alone, 30 with myocarditis alone, and 35 with myopericarditis.
+Ages ranged from 14 to 95 with a median of 38.3 years, and 78 were male.
+Forty-three had received Moderna Spikevax vaccine, 71 received Pfizer Comirnaty vaccine, and seven received AstraZeneca/COVISHIELD.
+Fifty-seven of these events occurred after a second dose (30 Pfizer Comirnaty and 26 Moderna Spikevax).
+Some had alternate explanations including rheumatic diseases, a genetic syndrome associated with cardiac disorders, or viral infection.
+Twenty-seven (out of 30) of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Twenty-seven (out of 56) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for both myocarditis and pericarditis.21 These conditions have been seen in association with the mRNA vaccines in several countries including the US and UK as well as in Canada, especially in adolescent and young adult males and with the 2nd dose.^{5-7,12}

-Table 2: Number of Myocarditis/Pericarditis reports following receipt of an mRNA COVID-19 vaccine, British Columbia, Dec.13, 2020 - Sep.
-18, 2021 (N=91)
+Table 2: Number of Myo/Pericarditis reports following receipt of an mRNA COVID-19 vaccine, British Columbia, Dec.13, 2020 - Oct.
+16, 2021 (N=114)